Bullying is defined “Repeated negative behaviour that is intended to make others feel upset, uncomfortable or unsafe.”

 In February 2018, 15 students and 2 members of staff took part in the Anti-Bullying Ambassadors training programme.
 This is supported by the Diana Foundation, and aims to encourage young people to take ownership of the process of stamping out bullying in their school, but creating a culture which does not allow bullying to thrive.

-Our anti-bullying ambassadors work closely with School Council, and duty ambassadors can be found at Student Services every break and lunchtime.
+Our anti-bullying ambassadors work closely with School Council.
 Miss Dixon is the staff member who leads on both school council and anti-bullying ambassadors; students or parents are welcome to contact her directly (firstname.lastname@example.org) if they wish to find out more.

 What do our Anti-Bullying Ambassadors do?